apache/maven-ejb-plugin/src/site/markdown/examples/ejb-client-dependency.md

 To use the EJB client as a dependency, set the `type` to `ejb-client`.

-## Add an EJB dependency
+## Adding an EJB dependency

-This dependency declaration includes the primary EJB artifact `ejb-project-1.0-SNAPSHOT.jar` in your project's package.
+This dependency declaration includes the primary EJB artifact `ejb-project-1.0-SNAPSHOT.jar` in the project's package.

 ```xml
 <project>